astutespruce/sarp-connectivity/analysis/post/README.md

 Note: generating maps uses `pymgl` to render the maps, which is only available for MacOS or Ubuntu 20.04.

-### Waterfall networks

-Run `analysis/post/extract_waterfall_networks.py` to extract network statistics from the dams and small barrier network results, which is used to make tiles below.

 ### Vector tiles

 Final tiles for deployment are output to `/tiles`